-Move over kale and coconut water – there are some new food trends ready to take centre stage in 2015.
-This week I am talking to Health Bird about…Charcoal-infused juice.
+Move over kale and coconut water – there are some new food trends ready to take centre stage this yerar.
+Let’s talk about…Charcoal-infused juice.

-Charcoal-infused juice is touting detox and heath claims in each black sip; find out more about what exactly this inky black juice is here!
+Charcoal-infused juice is touting detox and heath claims in each black sip; but is it as good as it sounds?

 What is it?